 In addition, at the upper bound of the Atlantic Water layer, both temperature and salinity increase with depth.
-In quiescent conditions, i.e., when turbulent mixing is negligible, and molecular diffusion is the dominant mixing process, temperature gradients diffuse faster than gradients in salinity.
+In quiescent conditions, i.e., when turbulent mixing is negligible and molecular diffusion is the dominant mixing process, temperature gradients diffuse faster than gradients in salinity.
 This difference in thermal and haline diffusion coefficients creates step-like structures, so-called thermohaline or double-diffusive staircases, typical for the Arctic Ocean (Shibley et al., 2017).
-These structures can persist for years and over 100 km of horizontal distance, and individual layers can be up to several 10 m thick (e.g. Lenn et al., 2009; Guthrie et al., 2017), Along the MOSAiC drift, we frequently, but not always, observe thermohaline staircases in the quiescent Amundsen Basin, in line with findings from high resolution observations from drifting stations in the same area, that show 1-3 m thick thermohaline staircase layers in the 200-260 m depth range (Sirevaag and Fer, 2012).
+These structures can persist for years and over 100 km of horizontal distance and individual layers can be up to several 10 m thick (e.g., Lenn et al., 2009; Guthrie et al., 2017).
+Along the MOSAiC drift, we frequently, but not always, observe thermohaline staircases in the quiescent Amundsen Basin, in line with findings from high resolution observations from drifting stations in the same area, that show 1-3 m thick thermohaline staircase layers in the 200-260 m depth range (Sirevaag and Fer, 2012).
 Outside of the Amundsen Basin, we sometimes see structures that might be remnants of thermohaline staircases in the vertical profiles (not shown), but their characteristic sharp interfaces are absent.
-These differences point towards a lower connectivity between surface and deeper ocean in the Amundsen Basin, compared to the other parts of the drift.
+These differences point towards a lower connectivity between the surface and deeper ocean in the Amundsen Basin, compared to the other parts of the drift.

 4.4.
-Deep Water along the MOSAiC Drift
+Deep water along the MOSAiC drift

-The deep water masses during the MOSAiC drift are already described in detail in 489 Karam et al. (2023) and Rabe et al. (2022), and we only provide a brief summary 490 here.
-Despite the uncertainties associated with the identification of deep water 491 masses (sensor accuracy, changes in end member properties, see section 4.1), we 492 observe a somewhat consistent distribution of deep waters across the Eurasian 493 basin during MOSAiC.
-In the Nansen and Amundsen Basin, we see UPDW right 494 under the Atlantic layer down to \sim 1500 m.
-Below the UPDW, we primarily find 495 EBDW until the sill depth of Fram Strait (\sim 2500 m) and we occasionally see 496 intrusions of relatively warm and salty CBDW as a salinity maximum between 497 1700-2000 m depth (Karam et al., 2023).
-Below the sill depth of Fram Strait, the 498 temperature increases slightly as we encounter the last deep water mass, EBBW, until the sea floor.
-Further efforts are ongoing to, e.g., determine the contribution 500 of these deep waters to anthropogenic carbon storage.
-Deep waters directly above 501 Gakkel Ridge and their unique hydrothermal-vent-influenced ecosystem were not 502 sampled during MOSAiC.
-503
+The deep water masses during the MOSAiC drift are already described in detail in Karam et al. (2023) and Rabe et al. (2022) and we only provide a brief summary here.
+Despite the uncertainties associated with the identification of deep water masses (sensor accuracy, changes in end member properties, see Section 4.1), we observe a somewhat consistent distribution of deep waters across the Eurasian basin during MOSAiC.
+In the Nansen and Amundsen Basin, we see UPDW right under the Atlantic layer down to approximately 1500 m.
+Below the UPDW, we primarily find EBDW until the sill depth of Fram Strait (approximately 2500 m) and we occasionally see intrusions of relatively warm and saline CBDW as a salinity maximum between 1700-2000 m depth (Karam et al., 2023).
+Below the sill depth of Fram Strait, the temperature increases slightly as we encounter the last deep water mass, EBBW, until the sea floor.
+Deep waters directly above Gakkel Ridge and their unique hydrothermal-vent-influenced ecosystem were not sampled during MOSAiC.